LEARNAcademy/syllabus/rails/controllers-routes-views.md

 At this point our application is working.
 Our users can make a request that will trigger a route to invoke a controller method and the controller method will display text on the screen.
 However, we are very limited in what we can display and how it will look.
 Typically, header text is displayed in a large bold font like an `h1` tag.
 In the current version of our application there is not a way to do that.

-We need a to add a view file that is dedicated to creating more interesting views.
+We need to add a file that is dedicated to creating more interesting views.
 Rails **views** handle the presentation and formatting of HTML.
 If we look back at the generate command we ran in the terminal, in addition to the controller file, we got a folder inside the views directory called `page`.
 It was created to hold all the views that are rendered by the page controller.
 Right now the `page` folder is empty.
 We need to make a file inside the folder.

 Rails is very particular about its naming conventions.
 The file inside the pages folder must be named exactly the same name as the controller method followed by the file extension `.html.erb`.
 The **erb** extension stands for embedded Ruby.
-Embedded Ruby or Templated Ruby is a file structure that allows us to code in HTML and drop Ruby code into the view file.
+Embedded Ruby or Templated Ruby is a file structure that allows us to code HTML and drop Ruby code into the view file.

 Once we make a file inside the pages folder named exactly `landing.html.erb`, we can move over the text from the controller method and drop it into the HTML tag of our choosing.